Last updated on

 Free Online German Lessons

 Although preparatory classes at the Goethe Institute are all paid, the Institute also offers some free resources for German learners wishing to take their language proficiency exams.
-These include:
+A comprehensive list can be found below.

 Free German Language Resources by the Goethe Institute